AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

 }
 ```

-Note that we've created a detached function to draw a marker in order not to be obliged to create this marker several times.
+Note that we've created a special function to draw a marker in order not to create a marker several times.

 Another way to create unique markers is to set an image (or an array of images) as an argument for {api:anychart.core.map.series.Marker#fill}fill(){api} and {api:anychart.core.map.series.Marker#hoverFill}hoverFill(){api} methods.
 The following sample describes this in details.
 Note that in this example we have also used external function for the same purpose as before.